 Male Wistar rats (Biotest Konarovice, Czech Republic) with body weight of 220-250 g were used.
 The animals had free access to standard laboratory diet (DOS 2B Velaz, Czech Republic) and tap water.
 All animals received care according to the guidelines set out by the Institutional Animal Use and Care Committee of Charles University, Prague, Czech Republic.
-Liver mitochondria were isolated by differential centrifugation as described by Bustamante et al. (1977) in a medium containing 220 mM mannitol, 70 mM sucrose, 2 mM HEPES, 0.5 mg bovine serum albumin per ml, pH 7.2.
-Tissue homogenate was centrifuged for 10 min at 800 x g, and supernatant was centrifuged 10 min at 8000 x g in the isolation medium without bovine serum albumin (BSA) and also final sediment was resuspended in the isolation medium without BSA.
+Liver mitochondria were isolated by differential centrifugation as described by Bustamante et al. (1977) in a medium containing 220 mM mannitol, 70 mM sucrose, 2 mM HEPES, 0.5 mg/ml bovine serum albumin, pH 7.2.
+Tissue homogenate was centrifuged for 10 min at 800 x g, and supernatant was centrifuged 10 min at 8000 x g.
+Sedimented mitochondria were washed twice by centrifugation for 10 min at 10000 x g in the isolation medium without bovine serum albumin (BSA) and final sediment was also resuspended in the isolation medium without BSA.